 The Company follows the provisions of ASC Topic 420, "Exit or Disposal Cost Obligations", which addresses financial accounting and reporting for costs associated with exit or disposal activities.
 The statement requires companies to recognize costs associated with exit or disposal activities when they are incurred rather than at the date of a commitment to an exit or disposal plan.

 The Company records liabilities that primarily include estimated severance and other costs related to employee benefits and certain estimated costs to exit equipment and facility lease obligations and other service contracts and also costs for leases with no future economic benefit.
-As of July 31, 2016, the Company's accrued restructuring balance totaled \$3.0 million, of which remaining contractual obligations represented \$0.6 million.
+As of July 31, 2017, the Company's accrued restructuring balance totaled \$0.2 million, of which remaining contractual obligations represented \$0.1 million.
 These contractual obligations principally represent future obligations under non- cancelable real estate leases.
 Restructuring estimates relating to real estate leases involve consideration of a number of factors including: potential sublet rental rates, estimated vacancy period for the property, brokerage commissions and certain other costs.
 Estimates relating to potential sublet rates and expected vacancy periods are most likely to have a material impact on the Company's results of operations in the event that actual amounts differ significantly from estimates.
-These estimates involve judgment and uncertainties, and the settlement of these liabilities could differ materially from recorded amounts.
-As such, in the course of making such estimates management often uses third party real estate advisors to assist management in its assessment of the marketplace for purposes of estimating sublet rates and vacancy periods.
-A 10%-20% unfavorable settlement of our remaining restructuring liabilities, as compared to our current estimates, would decrease our income from continuing operations by approximately \$0.3 million to \$0.7 million.
+These estimates management and uncertainties, and the settlement of these liabilities could differ materially from recorded amounts.
+As such, in the course of making such estimates management of the nuse third party real estate advisors to assist management in its assessment of the marketplace for purposes of estimating sublet rates and vacancy periods.
+A 10%-20% unfavorable settlement of our remaining restructuring liabilities, as compared to our current estimates, would decrease our income from continuing operations by an immaterial amount.